mbelchin/git-messages-format/README.md

 ## Usage example

 NPM will install `husky` and `commitlint` npm packages.
-They are responsible for trigger installing custom git hooks.
+They are responsible for installing and triggering custom GIT hooks.

-In package.json file you will find the configuration for husky:
+Inside the `package.json` file you will find the configuration for husky.
+For this case we are using `commit-msg` and `post-merge` GIT hooks.

 ```
 "husky": {